unccd/Prais4-reporting-manual/SO3.md

 ### 3.1.1.
 Introduction

-Drought is defined as a period of dry weather long enough to cause a serious hydrological imbalance (World Meteorological Organization (WMO), 1992).
 The United Nations Convention to Combat Desertification (UNCCD) defines drought as the naturally occurring phenomenon that exists when precipitation has been significantly below normal recorded levels, causing serious hydrological imbalances that adversely affect land resource production systems[^1].

 [^1]: "UNCCD.
 1994.
-Article 1 of the Convention Text: <http://www2.unccd.int/sites/default/files/relevant-links/2017-01/UNCCD_Convention_ENG_0.pdf> "
+Article 1 of the Convention Text: <http://www.unccd.int/sites/default/files/relevant-links/2017-01/UNCCD_Convention_ENG_0.pdf> "

-Indicator SO 3-1 specifically describes the status of meteorological drought hazards that occurred during the baseline and reporting periods within a country.
+Indicator SO 3-1 specifically describes the status (i.e., the occurrence or absence of drought and its severity, if occurring) of meteorological drought hazards on an annual basis within a country.

-There are several drought indices that might be used to estimate national drought hazard.
-The UNCCD methodology to estimate indicator SO 3-1 recommends using a globally accepted drought index, the Standardized Precipitation Index (SPI), to characterize the meteorological drought hazard.
-However, Parties may report using other indices if already in use at national level.
-For example, the Standardized Precipitation Evapotranspiration Index (SPEI) may represent an alternative index, readily comparable to the SPI, that provides more reliable signals of drought in arid areas.
-Parties using the SPEI can apply the same methods recommended in this manual and in the “Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3” to report indicator SO 3-1.
+There are several drought indices that may be used to estimate national drought hazard.
+The UNCCD methodology to estimate indicator SO 3-1 recommends using a specific globally accepted drought index known as the Standardized Precipitation Index (SPI), to characterize the meteorological drought hazard.
+However, Parties may report using other indices if already in use at national level, e.g., the Standardized Precipitation Evapotranspiration Index (SPEI).
 For other indices currently in use, Parties may need to ensure statistical consistency with the SPI drought intensity classes described in table 19[^2].

 [^2]: "The Global Drought Classification System (GDCS, formerly the Global Drought Indicator or GDI), currently under development by WMO through the Global Multi-Hazard Alert System (GMAS) framework, will provide methods on how a multitude of drought indices can be translated onto a harmonized legend of drought classes."

-The overall objective is for Parties to assess drought hazard and identify areas exposed to extreme drought in order to prioritize mitigation efforts in conjunction with assessments of drought exposure (SO 3-2) and vulnerability (SO 3-3).
-National reporting is facilitated though the provision of default data.
+The overall objective is for Parties to assess drought hazard and identify areas under drought in order to prioritize mitigation efforts in conjunction with assessments of drought exposure (SO 3-2) and vulnerability (SO 3-3).
+National reporting is facilitated through the provision of default data.

 ### 3.1.2.
 Prerequisites for reporting

 - An in-depth reading of chapter 1 of the [“Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3: To mitigate, adapt to, and manage the effects of drought in order to enhance resilience of vulnerable populations and ecosystems”](https://www.unccd.int/publications/good-practice-guidance-national-reporting-unccd-strategic-objective-3-mitigate-adapt) detailing the methodology used to estimate drought hazards and the changes over time.

-- Data complying with the specifications listed in figure 1 and table 18.
+- Data complying with the specifications listed in figure 5 and table 18.

 - A pool of national experts officially nominated by the national authorities to verify the consistency of the results of the reporting process with the situation in the field, or to develop and implement a custom methodology to estimate indicator SO 3-1 where national data are preferred to the default data.
 Key institutions might include a country’s national meteorological and hydrological service (NMHS), ministry of environment, ministry of agriculture, remote sensing centre and national statistical office, as well as relevant universities and research centres.